databio/mm_templates/README.md

 # A collection of markmeld templates

-This repository contains a bunch of useful templates for use with [markmeld](http://github.com/databio/markmeld) markdown melder.
+This repository provides an API for useful templates for use with [markmeld](http://github.com/databio/markmeld) markdown melder.
 The templates are published to web using GitHub Pages.
-To view the list of templates, see: [index.json](index.json).
+To view the list of templates, see: [list.json](list.json).

 ## How to use